Consumer rights in the EU

 You buy services online from another EU country: you pay the VAT of the country where the trader is based.
 However, if the purchase is for telecommunications, broadcasting or electronic services VAT is charged in the country where you live under the EU Regulation on the place of supply of services1042/2013/EU.

-You buy something from traders based outside the EU (that is, from a third-country): you will always have to pay extra for VAT, customs and excise duty.
+You buy something from traders based outside the EU (that is, from a third-country): you may have to pay extra for VAT, customs and excise duty.
+The additional charges you pay depends on the value and origin of the products you bought.
+You can read more about taxes and other charges that apply when buying online from the UK after Brexit.

 You can find more information on pricing.